evanl/APC524_homework03/readme.md

         -testRadiusException

             - tests to see if the limiting radius condition is implemented correctly by choosing a polynomial such that the two possible solution values are outside the radius for the chosen initial guess.
+        -testIterationLimit

+            -tests to see if maximum iteration limit is reached before convergence.

+- Added functions in functions.py

+  - I only took a stab at a linear map since I was running short on time.
+It is essentially a more compartmentalized version of the test functions used in approxJacobian2.